PermutaTriangle/Permuta/README.rst

 Creating a perm class
 #####################

-Perm classes are specified with a basis:
+Perm classes are created by first specifying a basis and then calling the 'Av' class, to create the set of permutations avoiding the basis:

 .. code-block:: python